About this release

 For adults aged 18 and over

 NHS dentists can provide a wide range of treatments to their patients, from a simple examination to complex surgical treatment.
-The Statement of Dental Remuneration (external website) lists all the items of service (IOS) (i.e. treatments) which dentists can provide and claim payment for.
+The Statement of Dental Remuneration (SDR) lists all the items of service (IOS) (i.e. treatments) which dentists can provide and claim payment for.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.